KittyGiraudel/site/_posts/2022-04-02-accessible-cards.md

 I don’t think there is a right or a wrong answer per se.
 There might be cases where making the primary content of a card a link is worth it, and cases where it’s not.
 I guess it depends whether the heading a) introduces a significant amount of content, and b) benefits from being listed among all the headings of the page.

 For what it’s worth, Heydon Pickering does use links in his [article about cards](https://inclusive-components.design/cards/).
-Looking back at the list of transactions we built for N26 back in the days, we certainly wouldn’t want dozens or hundreds of transactions to have their own heading—that would make the headings listing unusable.
+Looking back at the list of transactions we built for N26 back in the days, we certainly wouldn’t want dozens or hundreds of transactions to have their own heading — that would make the headings listing unusable.

 ## Wrapping up